<img alt="" src="https://secure.data-insight365.com/265687.png" style="display:none;">

 Jeanna Barrett

-Jeanna is the Founder & Chief Marketing Expert for First Page, an award-winning, fully distributed marketing agency.
+Jeanna is the Founder & Chief Remote Officer for First Page Strategy, an award-winning, fully distributed marketing agency.
 Jeanna has a combined 17 years of inbound marketing experience at venture-backed startups, digital agencies and Fortune 500 companies, with an expertise focus on business and tech.
 She's been named 'Top 40 Under 40' of brand marketers and 'Best in the West' for financial technology marketing.
 In 2016, Jeanna left the U.S. to lay roots and build her business in Belize, and in 2021 First Page was named #43 in fastest growing private companies of Inc. 5,00 Regionals: California.

 Latest Articles